 With 26.3 megabits per second, South Korea is the country with the best Internet connection and navigation, according to a report by the company Akamai (a corporation that provides a platform for global content delivery on the Internet and the distribution of applications).

 In comparison to South Korea, Colombia reaches just 4.8 megabits per second, that is, 21.5 megabits, slower Internet browsing.
-South Korean hyper connectivity is no surprise.
-This has been the result of the policies that the Government has implemented for more than 20 years, in which the broadband industry and the construction of a robust infrastructure for high-speed internet was promoted and prioritised.
+South Korean hyper-connectivity is no surprise.
+This has been the result of the policies that the Government has implemented for more than 20 years, in which the broadband industry and the construction of a robust infrastructure for high-speed internet were promoted and prioritized.

 Following them in the ranking is Hong Kong, Norway, Sweden and Singapore.
 For its part, Colombia occupies one of the last places, with the number 96.
 As for the countries of Latin America, the world ranking has recorded real backlogs of infrastructure in the network, which are located far from the top.
 The best ranked was Chile, which with 7.3 Mbps average speed, reaches the 64th place worldwide.